Merge tool let you overview and selectively apply changes from one database to another.

 If you have more than one developer, who can edit database values in your project, you can use MergeTool to resolve conflicts.

 Let's say you changed the database and want to commit the changes to your source control system (Git/Perforce/etc.), however you see that database file was already changed by somebody else.
 To resolve the conflict in this case, do the following:

 - Copy your local database to some folder outside of your project

-- Resolve the conflict by replacing your local database with the file from source control system
+- Resolve the conflict by replacing your local database with the file from source control system and reload database

 - Open MergeTool and for database#2 field uncheck "Use saved default database" and select previously saved file from Step 1